Alessandro5x/Alessandro5x/README.md

 ## Hello, I am Alessandro Duarte!!

-- 🔭 Enthusiastic about Back-End and CI/CD, I am a results-oriented professional with a proven track record in utilizing NodeJS, Golang, and Python as my primary development languages.
-With 4 years of experience, I have successfully implemented cutting-edge solutions using AWS Technologies for leading multinational companies.
+- 🔭 Driven software developer with extensive experience as a FullStack developer with a focus on Back-End, leveraging expertise in NodeJS, React, Golang, and Python to deliver high-performance solutions.
+With a robust track record spanning 4 years, I've spearheaded the implementation of innovative solutions using AWS Technologies for prominent multinational enterprises.
 My commitment to continuous learning and adaptability has not only contributed to my technical proficiency but has also empowered me to excel in diverse and dynamic work environments.

 <div align="center">
   <a href="https://github.com/Alessandro5x">